saramasarone/enrich_omics/README.md

 - [Contributing](#contributing)

 ## About <a name = "about"></a>
 Python wrapper for EnrichR and OpenTargets API.
-Allows for visualisation of pathways enriched and disease associated to a given target or disease
+Allows for visualisation of enriched pathways or disease associated to a given target

 #### EnrichR
 - Choose from all EnrichR libraries (Transcription, Pathways, Drugs, etc).
 Default library is "KEGG_pathways_2021"